freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 990.1

-Last item for the info file.
+:sunglasses: :sunglasses: :sunglasses: One more.
 Append `Lines that they appear on:` to it like you did for the others.

 #### HINTS